claritychallenge/clarity/recipes/cad_icassp_2026/baseline/README.md

 - `cadenza_data.valid.stoi.jsonl`: Contains precomputed STOI scores for the validation set.
 - `cadenza_data.train.whisper.mixture.jsonl`: Contains precomputed Whisper correctness scores from the mixture for the training set.
 - `cadenza_data.valid.whisper.mixture.jsonl`: Contains precomputed Whisper correctness scores from the mixture for the validation set.
-- `cadenza_data.train.whisper.vocals.jsonl`: Contains precomputed Whisper correctness scores from the estimated vocals for the training set.
-- `cadenza_data.valid.whisper.vocals.jsonl`: Contains precomputed Whisper correctness scores from the estimated vocals for the validation set.

 To use these precomputed scores, copy the relevant file to the `exp/` directory and rename it to match the expected output of the `compute_stoi.py` or `compute_whisper.py` scripts.
 For example, to copy the precomputed STOI scores for the training set, run: